bazthedev/SolsScope/README.md

 - Biome Detection (maybe).
 I'm going to study Noteab to see how they managed to get theirs working.
 - Create a feature request if you want something to be added!

-# How to use:
+# Quick Start
 1. Download the [latest release](https://github.com/bazthedev/SolsRNGBot/releases/latest)
 2. Install the requirements by running `py -m pip install -r requirements.txt`
 3. Run the main.py file
+4. Create a new Discord Bot and copy its token
-4. Edit the newly created `settings.json` file and paste your discord bot token in the "TOKEN" key.
+5. Edit the newly created `settings.json` file and paste your discord bot token in the "TOKEN" key.
-5. Run the main.py file again
+6. Run the main.py file again
-6. Add the bot to a server
+7. Add the bot to a server
-7. Run the set_log_channel command in the channel you want the bot to automatically post in
+8. Run the set_log_channel command in the channel you want the bot to automatically post in
-8. And you are done!
+9. And you are done!
 You can customize the settings by editing the `settings.json` file or by using some of the built in commands.

 # Common Issues:
 - Chromatic does not get detected: Chromatic is bugged, due to the amount of different colours there is only a very small chance that it will detect the Chromatic cutscene.